e4och/js-101/README.md

 Correct Calculation!**
 'Promise {<fulfilled>: undefined}'
 ```
-In this code, the promise has been fulilled and the **resolve** case
+In this code, the promise has been fulfilled, and the **resolve** case
 has worked as intended because **1 + 1 = 2**